Skip to main content

 Rell project structure

-Rell is the programming language of Chromia, designed for building decentralized applications (dapps).
-It integrates relational data models seamlessly, providing an efficient and intuitive way to develop robust applications on the blockchain.
+Rell is the programming language used by Chromia, designed specifically for building decentralized applications (dapps).
+It seamlessly integrates relational data models, providing an efficient and intuitive way to develop robust applications on the blockchain.
 For more details, visit the Rell introduction.

 Organizing your project

-To structure your project effectively, we'll organize the code into dedicated files and folders.
+To structure your project effectively, we will organize the code into dedicated files and folders.
 This approach ensures clarity, ease of management, and scalability.

 Project setup